andrewnordlund/passwordRequirements/README.md

 <input name="pword1" id="pword1" type="password" class="newPassword minchars maxchars lowercase uppercase special-char digit notPassword" data-minchars="8" data-match="pword2" data-passwordRequirementsDiv="passwordReqs">
 ```

+You may have noticed that the <code>check</code> function takes two arguments instead of just one.
+This is so that on the off chance a user starts filling out the Confirm Password input first, they will be notified as they meet requirements then too.
+Though, the <code>aria-describedby</code> is only on the first input.
+This is to reduce verbosity.

 ## How it works
 Upon page load, the script takes all the information from the above descrbbed classes, and `data-` attributes and constructs a list of password requirements.
 These are referenced with `aria-describedby` in the New Password input.
 When you tab to the New Password input and start typing, as conditions become met or unmet, the X's and checkmarks toggle.
 There's also text that's exposed only to screen readers that comes after the requirement to tell screen reader users if the condition is met or not.